Disturbed YouTube for Kids: Characterizing and Detecting Inappropriate Videos Targeting Young Children: Methodology

 \textbf{Sampling Process.} Our aim is to create a ground truth dataset that enables us to: 1) understand the main characteristics of disturbing toddler-oriented videos compared to suitable children videos on YouTube; and 2) train a deep learning model that will detect disturbing videos with an acceptable performance while being able to generalize to the various types of videos available on the platform.
 To this end, we use the following videos for the annotation process.
 1) We randomly select 1,000 of the 2,342 seed child-related videos aiming to get suitable videos.
 2) Since the Elsagate-related collected videos are likely to include disturbing videos, we select all the seed Elsagate-related videos (1,074), as well as a small, randomly selected set (1,171) of their recommended videos.
 3) To get a sample of restricted videos, we randomly select 500 of the 2,597 age-restricted videos in our dataset.
 4) To ensure that we include irrelevant videos, we select all the seed popular videos (500) as well as a small set (1,000) of the 8,391 randomly collected videos.

 \textbf{Manual Annotation.} The annotation process is carried out by two of the authors of this study and 76 undergraduate students (aged 20-24 years), both male and female.
 Each video is annotated by the two authors and one of the undergraduate students.
 The students come from different backgrounds and receive no specific training with regard to our study.
-To ease the annotation process, we develop a platform\footnote{\url{http://www.disturbedyoutubeforkids.xyz:3333/}} that includes a clear description of the annotation task, our labels, as well as all the video information that an annotator needs in order to inspect and correctly annotate a video.
+To ease the annotation process, we develop a platform that includes a clear description of the annotation task, our labels, as well as all the video information that an annotator needs in order to inspect and correctly annotate a video.

 After obtaining all the annotations, we compute the Fleiss agreement score ($\kappa$)~\cite{fleiss1971measuring} across all annotators: we find $\kappa=0.60$, which is considered ``moderate'' agreement.
 We also assess the level of agreement between the two authors, as we consider them experienced annotators, finding $\kappa=0.69$, which is considered ``substantial'' agreement.
 Finally, for each video we assign one of the labels according to the majority agreement of all the annotators, except a small percentage ($4\%$) where all annotators disagreed, which we also exclude from our ground truth dataset.
-Table~\ref{tab:final_groundtruth_dataset_details} summarizes our ground truth dataset, which includes 1,513 suitable, 929 disturbing, 419 restricted, and 1,936 irrelevant videos \footnote{Upon acceptance of this paper, the manually annotated ground truth dataset will be publicly released.}
+Table~\ref{tab:final_groundtruth_dataset_details} summarizes our ground truth dataset, which includes 1,513 suitable, 929 disturbing, 419 restricted, and 1,936 irrelevant videos.